Suchismita-Statistics/Suchismita-Statistics.github.io/index.md

 ---
 ## Welcome!

-I am a fourth-year PhD student in the Statistical Science department at Duke University, working with Dr. [Jason Xu](https://jasonxu90.github.io) and Dr. [Alexander A. Fisher](https://athos00.github.io).
+I am a fourth-year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University, working with Dr. [Jason Xu](https://jasonxu90.github.io) and Dr. [Alexander A. Fisher](https://athos00.github.io).
 Broadly, I am interested in developing likelihood-based methodologies for stochastic models.
-Currently, my research lies in the intersection of **Epidemiology and Phylodynamic Inference**.
-I am working on the problem of missing data in epidemiology and am trying to determine how to improve the inference of epidemic parameters when we also have sequence data alongside case-count data.
+Currently, my research lies at the intersection of **epidemiology and phylodynamic inference**.
+Stochastic epidemic models evolve in continuous time, while available data are typically reported in aggregated daily or weekly counts.
+Part of my work involves developing computationally efficient and flexible approaches to address this fundamental missing-data challenge.
+I am also exploring how incorporating sequence data alongside case-count data can improve inference of key epidemic parameters and provide a more comprehensive understanding of disease dynamics.

 I grew up in Kolkata, India, where I also completed my undergraduate and master's degrees.
 During my Master’s studies, I had the privilege of working with Dr. [Dootika Vats](https://dvats.github.io), an experience that profoundly shaped my research interests and perspective.
-At that time, I explored estimating the spectral gap of the Polya-Gamma Sampler and the importance sampling estimator.
+Under her mentorship, I explored theoretical and computational questions in Markov chain Monte Carlo, including estimating the spectral gap of the Polya–Gamma sampler and developing importance sampling estimators for the Metropolis-within-Gibbs chain.

 ## Publications